makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Her ears twitched to attention, smile brightening.
 Sure enough, just before the pano of the kitchen was a photo of the inside of her shoulder bag.
 Laptop, all her pens, an empty book of blank paper she never could bring herself to write in, and an umbrella.

 "Alright, just a quick look.
 Let's head out before I get lost again," she waved vaguely at the cabinets, ignoring the cool blue sensation of doubt traveling down her arms, little flares arcing out from the anxiety in her chest.
 She could *see* the cabinets were open.
 She didn't need to check.
 She didn't need to check.
+She could see.
+She didn't need to--

 Aiden seemed to pick up on her hesitancy and set his paws on her shoulders, "Come on, bag's all packed, love."